stdnt-c1/A-Hand-For-A-Game/docs/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This document provides detailed instructions for setting up the complete development and runtime environment for AzimuthControl.
+This document provides detailed instructions for setting up the development and runtime environment for AzimuthControl.

+> [!WARNING]
+> This setup guide is optimized for the original author's development environment.
+Configuration may need adjustment for different hardware or system configurations.

 ## System Requirements